 2019 Indiana Local Municipal Elections

-NOTE: The 2019 state deadline to file a new candidacy has past.
-We have 6 candidates running for local office in 2019.
+We had 6 candidates run for local office in 2019.

 Cities across Indiana are holding local general municipal elections for mayor, city council, city judge, and city clerk on November 5, 2019.
 Petitioning dates for Green Party candidates to gather the 2% signature requirements are January 9, 2019 - July 1, 2019.